 Tennis-U.S. Open will go ahead without fans amid COVID-19-reports

+The New York Times, which both cited unnamed sources, said the USTA announce this week that it will hold the Aug.
+31-Sept.
+13 event in New York with the support of the men's ATP Tour and the WTA, which runs the women's circuit.
 The USTA's agreements with the men's and women's tours are "happening or almost there," one source told Forbes.
 ESPN, which cited a source familiar with the plan, said the USTA is waiting for a green light from local and state health officials.
-The USTA did not immediately respond when asked by Reuters via email to comment on the plans.

 ALSO READ